(Note: this post was originally published on June 7, 2020. The date above reflects migration to the new platform.)

 The first is a "dukkah" made from macadamia nuts, and oh my gosh is it ever magical.
 I use "dukkah" loosely here because this is a very non-classic interpretation.
 Dukkah is an Egyptian spice and nut blend that has delightful crunch and is a lovely topping on roasted veggies and salads.
 This highly non-traditional version uses buttery macadamia nuts, savory sesame seeds, and zippy lime zest for a tropical vibe.
 Hint: double the dukkah portion of the recipe because you'll want to put it on everything.

 The second flavor powerhouse is a "green goddess" type dressing that's packed with fresh herbs and citrus.
 The two toppings together are a perfect mix of crunchy and creamy.
 They take the potatoes to a whole new level, and are a completely unexpected and refreshing flavor profile for sweet potatoes.

 I'm excited to be bringing you this recipe in collaboration with Mauna Loa.
-Their macadamias come from the Big Island of Hawaii and are the most decadent, perfectly crunchy, absolutely heavenly nuts on the planet.
+Their macadamias come from the Big Island of Hawaii and are decadent, perfectly crunchy, buttery, and so flavorful.
 I cherish these nuts!
 The MacNuts bring such lovely richness to the sweet potatoes, and they have an ideal texture for this dukkah.

 This is a really versatile dish that can become anything you want it to be.
 I generally make it during the summer because of the tropical flavors, but it would provide such fun freshness to Thanksgiving.
 You can serve it hot, room temperature, or cold, allowing you to match your season and event accordingly.
 You can use orange, purple, or a combination of sweet potatoes, or go for a truly Hawaiian vibe with taro root instead.